whistlegraph/aesthetic-computer/README.txt

   - [] Wire up corner hotspot even though video covers it.
     - [✨] Could use a lime blending mode trick with a dom element here. 😄
+  - [] Show mouse cursor in the recordings.
   --
   - [] Test in iOS to see if videos can actually be uploaded to TikTok.
     - [] Add a special 1080x1920 flag if needed. `tape:tt`.
   - [] Potentially use cloudinary to transcode if the above is not so smooth.
        (This could also speed up recording by not composing in the client?)
        (And simplify long-term storage of video?)
  + Done
   - [x] And stop it from flickering.
   - [x] Wire up download button for downloading the file with the proper extension.